ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 *   **Database for Products:** For very large sheets, consider moving product data to a local database for faster processing and more complex queries.
 *   **Proxy Rotation:** Integrate with proxy services to avoid IP bans.
 *   **More Robust Availability Detection:** Implement more sophisticated logic for determining in-stock status, potentially using image recognition or machine learning for complex cases.

+## 9. Current Development Status and Testing Notes

+## 9. Current Development Status and Testing Notes

+The test suite is currently passing, ensuring the stability and correctness of the implemented features.